About Shanklin, Isle of Wight

 Chestnut Mews is on the edge of Shanklin old Village, offering a tranquil and relaxing base with which to explore the Isle of Wight.
 Depending on your preference this can easily be done from the Cottages by foot, bicycle, car, or public transport.

 The Cliff Path and Appley Steps leading to Appley Beach, the quieter end of Shanklin’s Beach, takes approximately ten minutes.
-Or alternatively, you can stroll along a tarmac path, via the Old Village and park (easier for prams and the less agile) which also only takes about ten minutes to get to Shanklin’s main Beach and the esplanade, with its gift shops, coffee shops and amusements.
-The beaches at Shanklin hold the water quality award, for their clean waters and safe bathing, their shallow waters and wide sandy beaches are ideal for making sandcastles, swimming, water sports, walking or just lazing around in the sun.
+Or alternatively, you can stroll along a tarmac path, via the Old Village and park (easier for prams and the less agile) which also only takes about ten minutes to get to Shanklin’s main Hope Beach and the esplanade, with its gift shops, coffee shops and amusements.
+The beaches at Shanklin hold the seaside award, for their clean, safe ,attractive well managed beaches, ideal for sandcastles, swimming, water sports, walking or just lazing around in the sun.

 If water sports are your thing, Wight water adventure water sports, is on Dunroamin beach midway between Shanklin and Sandown, and offers courses, or taster sessions, in surfing, canoeing, and more, from beginners through to advanced.